Definition of Superstitions

 Definition of Bad Luck in Polish

-Now I will tell you the most important Polish superstitions related with bad luck.
+Now I will tell you the most important Polish superstitions related to bad luck.
 First the definition in Polish language is ‘pech’.

 Bad Luck in Poland